 Getting rid of 1000 things by Liz Wright

 Liz realised that she spent a lot of time, money and resources buying and maintaining ‘stuff’.
 So, she set herself the challenge to get rid of 1,000 things from her life in an attempt to live more simply.
-This talk, at the end of her challenge shows us the impact it has had on her.
+This talk describes the impact it has had on her.

 The 100 Things Challenge by Dave Bruno